 How to apply for a visa?

-Submit your visa application at the embassy in person.
+Submit your visa application in person.
 An application cannot be sent by post, e-mail or telefax.

-Please book an appointment for your visa application well in advance by e-mail or by telephone, preferably at least three weeks before the planned start of your journey.
+Please book an appointment for your visa application through the Finland Visa Application Centre(Link to another website.)
+(Opens New Window) well in advance, preferably at least three weeks before the planned start of your journey.
 Submit your visa application no later than 15 days before your planned trip.